blushell/EvoCity-Update/README.md

 ToDo List:
-- Fix Custom Block Rotation to remember where its placed *
 - Star Gui System *
 - gain star when you attack player
 - lose 1 star when you die